The 10 most famous people from Toronto

 Considered one of the world's greatest architects, Gehry was born in Toronto in 1929.
 His grandfather's Queen West hardware store was reportedly a launching pad for his earliest interests in construction and architecture.
 He lives in California now, but is undoubtedly a local hero.

 Before he was Neo or Ted "Theodore" Logan, Keanu Reeves lived in Toronto.
-He attended four local high schools in five years, including De La Salle College and Etobicoke School for the Arts (who, at one point, expelled him.)
+He attended four local high schools in five years, including De La Salle College and Etobicoke School for the Arts (which, at one point, expelled him).

-When he's not touring the world, the mouse-eared DJ (aka Joel Zimmerman) lives downtown, and his fleet of luxury cars occasionally make appearances around the city (including a McLaren and the Nyan Cat-themed, dearly-departed Purrari).
+While he might call Pickering his hometown, the heartthrob du jour was actually born in Toronto and makes frequent visits to the city including his recent appearance at the MMVAs.

-Fame lasts 15 minutes, to borrow a phrase, but infamy lasts far longer.
-Thanks to an infinitely-publicized crack-cocaine scandal, the late former mayor appeared on Kimmel, was parodied on Saturday Night Live, and made daily headlines in papers around the world for years - how many people from Toronto can say that?
+Drake isn't the only well-known successful rap artist from Toronto.
+The Weeknd, known for his hugely successful hits and fantastic hair, grew up in Scarborough.
+He is rumoured to have peddled his mixtape from the stockroom of a clothing shop he worked in at a young age, until he made it big on the world scale.

 Join the conversation Load comments